 Standardized testing is mandatory and required for program progression.
 A specific proficiency level is not needed for program progression.
-Practice assessments as well as standardized proctored tests will be scheduled during selected courses.
+Practice assessments as well as proctored standardized tests will be scheduled during selected courses.
 The practice assessments and standardized tests will help the student to identify what content they know as well as areas that require remediation.
 Remediation will be completed from Topics to Review.
 All students will be assigned mandatory remediation.

-- A. To provide a means to measure curriculum outcomes and academic achievement. - B. To provide a formal process to assist students in mastering specific course content prior to progression in the program.
+To provide a means to measure curriculum outcomes, academic achievement and provide a formal process to assist students in mastering specific course content prior to progression in the program.

 - A. Students will be assigned practice assessments in preparation for taking the standardized tests.
 The practice assessments must be completed by assigned due dates. - B. Students are required to take assigned standardized proctored tests at scheduled times.
-Students are expected to arrive at least 10 minutes prior to exam start. - In the event that a student is late/tardy for the test, the student will have the following options:

-1) Take the examination in the remaining allotted time.
-No additional time will be granted, or - 2) Re-scheduled to take the test on or before the last day of the term prior to the start of the next or successive nursing course. - C. Students who do not take the scheduled standardized proctored test on the scheduled day and time will not be eligible to receive points (Refer to Examination Procedures and Non-Examination Grading Policy). - D. Students who do not take the scheduled standardized proctored test within a course will not progress to the next or successive course. - E. If absent from a standardized proctored test is anticipated, the student should notify the course faculty 30 minutes prior to the scheduled examination. - F. If an excused absence occurs due to approved jury duty, military duty or bereavement, points will be awarded upon completion of the standardized proctored test.
-(Refer to Examination Procedures and Non-Examination Grading Policy). - G. Students are assigned mandatory remediation which requires completion of Active Learning Templates (ALTs) based on Topics to Review. - Mandatory remediation will be submitted to a designated course faculty member by an appointed due date and time. - Students who do not complete the assigned remediation by the appointed due date will not progress to the next or successive course. - H. Points are earned based on completion of content practice assessments within a defined time-frame, achieved score of 76% on practice assessments, proficiency levels on standardized proctored tests, and completion of remediation.
-Students will earn points based on the following rubrics.
+Students are expected to arrive at least 10 minutes prior to exam start. - In the event that a student is late/tardy for the test, the student will have the following options: 1) take the examination in the remaining allotted time; no additional time will be granted, or 2) re-schedule to take the test on or before the last day of the term prior to the start of the next or successive nursing course. - C. Students who do not take the scheduled proctored standardized test on the scheduled day and time will not be eligible to receive points (Refer to Examination Procedures and Non-Examination Grading Policy). - D. Students who do not take the scheduled proctored standardized test within a course will not progress to the next or successive course. - E. If absence from a proctored standardized test is anticipated, the student must notify the course chairperson 30 minutes prior to the scheduled examination. - F. If an excused absence occurs due to approved jury duty, military duty or bereavement, points will be awarded upon completion of the proctored standardized test and remediation.
+(Refer to Examination Procedures and Non-Examination Grading Policy). - G. Students are assigned mandatory remediation which requires completion of a Focused Review, active learning templates (ALTs) based on Topics to Review and a quiz for practice assessments when assigned. - Mandatory remediation will be submitted to a designated course faculty member by an appointed due date and time. - Students who do not complete the assigned remediation by the appointed due date will not earn points. - The remediation must be completed to meet course requirements and for progression to the next or successive course.
+The remediation must be completed on or before the last day of the term. - It is the responsibility of each student to examine their ATI platform for a quiz assignment and complete it by the appointed due date as part of the criteria to earn points.